Regardless of the fieldwork type, several precautions and elements must be planned.

 Risk Management

 Research projects, whether in a lab or in the field, are naturally hazardous.
 Risk assessments are tools employed to try and mitigate risks and should be conducted for each individual experiment.
 The first step in the risk assessment is to determine which hazards pose a risk.
 The next step requires you to determine which control measures you can employ to reduce the probability and the severity of these situations if they were to occur.
 Whether participants are working regionally or internationally, care should always be taken to identify dangerous flora and fauna.
 It is a good idea to prepare a guide containing pictures of dangerous plants that you should avoid as well as venomous insects and animals.
 Common situations include exposure to extreme temperatures, being stranded due to bad weather (snow storms, rain etc.) and being low on food/water.
-For more information, visit the Office of Risk Management’s (ORM) website page on Job Hazard Analysis.
+For more information, visit the Office of the Chief Risk Officer website.

 Below you will find examples of a risk assessment analysis.